Katello/katello-installer/modules/stdlib/README.markdown

 Converts the argument into bytes, for example "4 kB" becomes "4096".
 Takes a single string value as an argument. *Type*: rvalue.

+#### `try_get_value`

+*Type*: rvalue.

+Looks up into a complex structure of arrays and hashes and returns a value or the default value if nothing was found.

+Key can contain slashes to describe path components.
+The function will go down the structure and try to extract the required value.

+$data = {
+  'a' => {
+    'b' => [
+      'b1',
+      'b2',
+      'b3',
+    ]
+  }
+}

+$value = try_get_value($data, 'a/b/2', 'not_found', '/')
+=> $value = 'b3'

+a -> first hash key
+b -> second hash key
+2 -> array index starting with 0

+not_found -> (optional) will be returned if there is no value or the path did not match.
+Defaults to nil.
+/ -> (optional) path delimiter.
+Defaults to '/'.

+In addition to the required "key" argument, "try_get_value" accepts default argument.
+It will be returned if no value was found or a path component is missing.
+And the fourth argument can set a variable path separator.

 #### `type3x`

 Returns a string description of the type when passed a value.
 Type can be a string, array, hash, float, integer, or boolean.
 This function will be removed when Puppet 3 support is dropped and the new type system can be used. *Type*: rvalue.